Banking for International Students

 Documents you need to open a U.S. bank account

-- Personal Information: full name, U.S. living and mailing address, U.S. telephone number
+- Personal Information: full name, U.S. living and mailing address, U.S. telephone number (for mobile banking)

 - Unexpired passport